-Two of the most important elements of software development are finding suitable specifications to model the range of states exhibited by a system, and ensuring that these specifications are followed by the implementation.
-In distributed systems, the rigorous specification and verification of communication protocols is particularly crucial: a protocol is the interface to which the components should be separately implementable, such that their composition as a concurrent, asynchronous system is still ensured to be correct as a whole.
-Multiparty session types (MPST) [20,6] is a type theory for communication-oriented programming, originating from works on types for the π -calculus, towards tackling these challenges.
-In the original MPST setting, protocols are expressed as types, and static type checking verifies that the system of processes engaged in a communication session (also referred to as a conversation) conforms to a globally agreed protocol.
+The main engineering challenges in distributed systems include finding suitable specifications that model the range of states exhibited by a system, and ensuring that these specifications are followed by the implementation.
+In message passing applications, rigorous specification and verification of communication protocols is particularly crucial: a protocol is the interface to which concurrent components should be independently implementable while ensuring their composition will form a correct system as a whole.
+Multiparty Session Types (MPST) [17,6] is a type theory for communication-oriented programming, originating from works on types for the π -calculus, towards tackling this challenge.
+In the original MPST setting, protocols are expressed as types and static type checking verifies that the system of processes engaged in a communication session (also referred to as a conversation) conforms to a globally agreed protocol.
 The properties enjoyed by well-typed processes are communication safety (no unexpected messages or races during the execution of the conversation) and deadlock-freedom.